Court of King's Bench for Saskatchewan: July 16, 2015 IRSSA ruling by Justice Neil Gabrielson

-Crown vs Stanley (2018)
+R v Stanley (2018)

-In the Crown vs Stanley, presided by Saskatchewan Chief Justice Popescul, an all-white jury acquitted local Battleford, Saskatchewan farmer Gerald Stanley on February 9, 2018.
+In R v Stanley, presided by Saskatchewan Chief Justice Popescul, an all-white jury acquitted local Battleford, Saskatchewan farmer Gerald Stanley on February 9, 2018.
 The jury found that the death of Colten Boushie, from the Cree Red Pheasant First Nation occurred because of "hang fire".
 Clint Wuttunee, Chief of the Red Pheasant First Nation, called the verdict "absolutely perverse".
 Following the announcement of the acquittal, rallies and vigils took place across Canada.
 The rally at the Saskatoon court attracted 1,000 people who supported Boushie's family and were frustrated by the jury's decision.
 At a press conference on February 11, hosted by Saskatoon Tribal Council, Mayor Clark described the event as a "defining moment for this community and this country".